saucelabs/sauce-school/tools/site/codelabs/Module2_SeleniumJS.md

 ### What to Do with the Answers

-After answering these questions, you should end up with a prioritized punch list (a.k.a., backlog) of test automation tasks that you can work off of and track progress against.
+After answering these questions, you should end up with a prioritized punch list or backlog of test automation tasks that you can choose tasks from, and track progress against.

 #### Question 1: What is the Value?

-Every company's application makes money (or generates value) through core functionality that is defined by a series of increasingly-valuable user interactions — a.k.a. a "funnel".
+Every company's application makes money (or generates value) through core functionality that is defined by a series of increasingly-valuable user interactions known as a "funnel".
 Your answers to this question will help you determine what your funnel is.

 These items will be your highest priority for automation.
 Start an automation backlog to keep track of them.

 #### Question 2: What Does Usage Data Say?

 Odds are your application offers a robust set of functionality well beyond your funnel.
 Your answers to this question will help highlight what it is.
-And if you're basing these answers on usage data (e.g., Google Analytics), then it will be broken down from highly used to lightly used.
+And if you're basing these answers on usage data like those obtained from Google Analytics, then you can see which features and functionality are more frequently used than others.

 When you data shows certain functions, features, and flows are frequently used, consider adding them as a priority for your automated testing suite.